-Energy commodity prices play an important role in individual country-level economies.
-They are known to affect a number of macroeconomic variables including inflation, gross domestic product, exchange rate, stock market prices and interest rate as well as other commodity prices such as raw materials, metals, minerals and agricultural products whose cost depends on extraction and transportation.
-Energy commodities (such as oil, gas and coal) are important inputs to many industries, such as transport, agriculture, metal and mineral, construction, manufacturing, and chemical, amongst others.
-Consequently, a reliable forecast of energy prices is critical for Central Banks, Treasures, Investors and International Organisations such as the International Monetary Fund (IMF) and the World Bank (WB) to implement policy responses and advice about energy commodity price fluctuations.
+Global energy commodity prices play an important role in individual country-level economies.
+They are known to affect several macroeconomic variables including inflation, gross domestic product, exchange rate, stock market prices and interest rates as well as other commodity prices such as raw materials, metals, minerals and agricultural products whose cost depends on extraction and transportation.
+We focus on global nominal energy prices as reported by the World Bank, since these prices are key determinants of domestic inflation, and production costs worldwide.
+Global energy commodities (such as oil, gas and coal) are important inputs for many industries, such as transport, agriculture, metal and mineral, construction, manufacturing, and chemical, amongst others.
+Consequently, a reliable forecast of energy prices is critical for central banks, treasures, investors and international organisations such as the International Monetary Fund (IMF) and the World Bank (WB) for implementing policy responses and advising about energy commodity price fluctuations.1